Amenability and Acyclicity in Bounded Cohomology Theory: Preliminaries

 \begin{rem}[Seminorm on bounded cohomology] The bounded cohomology groups are canonically endowed with a seminorm that is induced by the $\ell^\infty$-norm.
 We will say that an isomorphism in bounded cohomology is \emph{isometric} if it preserves the $\ell^\infty$-seminorm. \end{rem}

 Using this definition of bounded cohomology for spaces, it is possible to define the bounded cohomology $H^\bullet_b(\Gamma; V)$ of a discrete group $\Gamma$ to be the corresponding bounded cohomology of a model for the classifying space $B\Gamma$.
-This definition is independent of the choice of a model because bounded cohomology is homotopy invariant~\cite[Appendix~B]{Loehthesis}.
-We briefly also recall the usual definition of bounded cohomology of groups using the \emph{standard resolution} (see, for example, \cite{Frigerio:book}) -- this will be needed later.
+This definition is independent of the choice of a model because bounded cohomology is homotopy invariant~\cite{Ivanov17}.
+But it might also be useful to recall the standard definition of bounded cohomology of groups using the \emph{standard resolution} (see, for example, \cite{Frigerio:book}) as this will be needed later.
 Let $\Gamma$ be a discrete group and let $V$ be a normed $\mathbb{R}[\Gamma]$-module.
 We define

 to be the group of $n$-cochains on $\Gamma$ with coefficients in $V$; these groups form the standard resolution $(C^{\bullet}(\Gamma; V), \delta^{\bullet})$ that is used in the definition of the group cohomology of $\Gamma$ with coefficients in $V.$ As before, we restrict to the \emph{bounded cochains} $C_b^\bullet(\Gamma; V) \subset C^\bullet(\Gamma; V),$